 Chironji: These are small brown colored seeds with a nutty flavor and taste.
 They are also called as ‘charoli’.
 Skip, if you do not have these seeds.
 Use fresh chironji seeds as they go rancid very fast.

-Coconut: About 2 tablespoons of unsweetened desiccated coconut.
+Coconut: Add about 2 tablespoons of unsweetened desiccated coconut.

 Condensed milk or Khoya: For a richer taste and flavor, add ¼ cup grated khoya (mawa) to the milk.
 If using sweetened condensed milk, add 1 to 1.5 tablespoons (or as needed) skipping the sugar entirely in the recipe.